nginxinc/nginx-ingress-workshops/Plus/labs/lab4/readme.md

 ## Learning Objectives

-- Deploy the Nginx Dashboard Service
+- Deploy the NGINX Dashboard Service
 - Test access to the Dashboard

-### Deploy the Nginx Dashboard Service
+### Deploy the NGINX Dashboard Service

 We will deploy a `Service` and a `VirtualServer` resource to provide access to the NGINX Plus Dashboard for live monitoring.
 NGINX Ingress [`VirtualServer`](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/) is a [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)used by NGINX to configure NGINX Server and Location blocks for NGINX configurations.